CaseyThiessen/LLaVa-Attention-Heatmap/README.md

      3. Configuration
      4. Running the Attention Extraction
      5. Options
-5. Performance / Limitations
-6. References
+5. References

 ## 1. Overview
-This project presents an **Explainable AI (XAI) toolkit** that addresses the **black-box problem** in multimodal language models.
+This project introduces an **Explainable AI (XAI) toolkit** that addresses the **black-box problem** in multimodal language models.
-It enables users to **extract, aggregate, and visualize attention** from the [`llava-1.5-7b-hf`](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model.
-By visualizing the model’s reasoning through attention heatmaps insight can be gained on how visual regions influence generated text.
+It allows users to **extract, aggregate, and visualize attention** from the [`llava-1.5-7b-hf`](https://huggingface.co/llava-hf/llava-1.5-7b-hf) model, revealing how image regions influence text generation through **attention heatmaps**.

-The toolkit leverages the attention maps within LLaVa’s multimodal transformer layers.
-These maps represent how strongly each image patch contributes to the model’s token predictions.
+The toolkit accesses LLaVa’s multimodal transformer attention maps, which show how strongly each image patch contributes to predicted tokens.

-Attention matrices can be extracted at **specific layers, heads, or generation steps,** and optionally aggregated across dimensions (e.g., mean over heads) to improve interpretability.
+Users can capture attention at **specific layers, heads, or generation steps**, and optionally **aggregate** it (e.g., mean over heads) to enhance interpretability.

-The pipeline supports:
-- Extraction of attention weights across **specific steps, layers and attention heads**
+**Features:**
+- Extract attention weights by **layer, head, or step**
-- **Aggregation** of the attention output for clearer interpretation
+- **Aggregate** attention across dimensions for clearer interpretation
-- **Visualization** of attention as overlayed heatmaps on input images
+- **Visualize** attention as heatmaps overlaid on images

-## 2 Motivation
+## 2. Motivation
-Multimodal large language models, like LLaVa have demonstrated remarkable performance, but the inner workings remain largely unknown.
-Understanding **how** these models ground visual information is critical for future research.

-This toolkit provides a window into the reasoning process of LLaVa by enabling the extraction, aggregation, and visualization of attention patterns, helping researchers and developers understand which image regions influence textual outputs and why.
+Multimodal models like LLaVa are powerful but opaque.
+This toolkit helps developers **inspect and interpret** the model’s attention patterns, offering insights into **how visual features shape textual outputs**.

 ## 3. Example: Attention Visualization Output